Coding4Glory/tiny-ide.nvim/README.md

 # tiny.nvim

 The probably tiniest neo vim distribution you might find.
-The goal of this disribution is to be a small as possible starting point with a low number of modules.
+The goal of this disribution is to be a small as usefull starting point with a low number of modules.

 ## Installation

 This depends on your personal favour.
 Plugins will be installed on first start.

-.
+> Regardless of the installation method you should consider deleting the .git folder and the .gitignore file as well

 ### As main configuration